sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

-When the ``./configure`` script runs, it will check for the presence of many packages (including the above) and inform you of any that are missing, or have unsuitable versions. **Please read the messages that ``./configure`` prints:** It will inform you which additional system packages you can install to avoid having to build them from source.
+When the ``./configure`` script runs, it will check for the presence of many packages (including the above) and inform you of any that are missing or have unsuitable versions. **Please read the messages that ``./configure`` prints:** It will inform you which additional system packages you can install to avoid having to build them from source.
 This can save a lot of time.